It is the star to every wandering bark,

 This means that as our eyes perceive brightness on a logarithmic scale, then doubling the amount of light is only perceived by us to just be a small increment or change in the light's magnitude.
 This is one of the reasons why increasing the amount of light often produces such futile results.

-We just simply do not appreciate or perceive an increase in light's intensity at the same rate as its electrical costs' increase.
+at the same rate as its electrical costs' increase.

 As to help illustrate the last point of the Limiting Apparent Magnitude of sky conditions, below is a nice graphic from Gizmodo.com about the differences in the number of stars that can be seen due to varying levels of background light pollution.
 Click on it to follow it to the original article.
 Lights on places to make a difference in the quality of life for so many people around it.